risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-table.md

 |**FORMAT** and **ENCODE** options |Specify the data format and the encoding format of the source data.
 To learn about the supported data formats, see [Data formats](sql-create-source.md#supported-formats). |

 :::note
-Please make a distinction between the parameters set in FORMAT and ENCODE options and that set the `WITH` clause.
-Set them in the right place and do not misuse them.
+Please distinguish between the parameters set in the FORMAT and ENCODE options and those set in the WITH clause.
+Ensure that you place them correctly and avoid any misuse.
 :::

 ## Watermarks